nacjacds/Madrid_Accident_Map/README.md

 The project consists of:
 1. **Interactive Map**: An interactive map created with folium, which allows visualizing the location of the accidents.
 The accidents have been classified according to their severity (fatalities, injuries, and without medical assistance).
-2. **Visualizations**: Graphs that show relevant statistics, such as:
+2. **Visualisations**: Graphs that show relevant statistics, such as:
 - Number of accidents by district.
 - Number of accidents by type of vehicle.
 - Accidents with or without alcohol/drug consumption.